 Danielle is a qualified speech and language pathologist with a Master of Clinical Education degree, and a Churchill Fellow.
 Currently, she works as the Manager of Professional Support Staff for the Department of Education, Tasmania.
 Danielle believes that communication is a basic human right and is passionate about giving children a voice.

-Charl is a clinical psychologist in private practice at Windsor Psychology, working in the field of neurodevelopmental disorders.
-Charl has worked in both the government and private sector and has presented at University and Conferences in Australia and Internationally.
+Charl is a clinical psychologist and director of Windsor Allied Health Practice, working in the field of neurodevelopmental disorders.
+Charl is a father of twins who brings compassion and understanding to his work.
+He has experience in both the government and private sector and has presented at University and Conferences in Australia and Internationally.